 Climate adaptation must be place-based and grounded in local knowledge, priorities and capacities.
 It must be enabled by cross-border collaboration and international support.

 The countries most vulnerable to adverse climate impacts have barely contributed to global carbon emissions.
-International solidarity and action are therefore imperative to support adaptation efforts.
+International solidarity and action are therefore imperative to support their adaptation efforts – from the co-creation of climate risk data for inclusive adaptation planning to improved access to financial support.

 The countries most vulnerable to adverse climate impacts have barely contributed to global carbon emissions.
-International solidarity and action are therefore imperative to support adaptation efforts.
+International solidarity and action are therefore imperative to support their adaptation efforts – from the co-creation of climate risk data for inclusive adaptation planning to improved access to financial support.

 The countries most vulnerable to adverse climate impacts have barely contributed to global carbon emissions.
-International solidarity and action are therefore imperative to support adaptation efforts.
+International solidarity and action are therefore imperative to support their adaptation efforts – from the co-creation of climate risk data for inclusive adaptation planning to improved access to financial support.

 ACTION #1